 Dr Tanya Zack is a South African urban planner, writer and reflective practitioner who straddles the worlds of planning practice, policy, academia and creative writing.
-Her planning experience in Johannesburg over the past 25 years has encompassed academic writing and research, policy development, the development of framework plans, and participatory and activist planning in a scope of work that includes informal settlement upgrading, community participation processes, the informal economy, migrant entrepreneurialism, inner city policy for transformation, and a host of housing-related work.
-Besides her professional work in the inner city, Tanya’s curiosity and compulsion to collect stories have broadened the scope of her intrigue to personalities who inhabit the spaces not often exposed in literature about Johannesburg.
-She is the author of a series of ten photo books entitled Wake Up, This is Joburg.
-She is currently writing a book about the so-called Ethiopian quarter in the Johannesburg inner city.
-Tanya grew up on the edge of inner-city Johannesburg.
+Her planning experience over 25 years in Johannesburg has included academic writing and research, policy and the development of frameworks plans as well as participatory and activist planning in a scope of work that includes informal settlement upgrading, community participation processes, the informal economy, migrant entrepreneurialism, inner city policy for transformation and a host of housing related work.
+In addition to her professional work in the inner city Tanya’s curiosity and compulsion to collect stories have broadened the scope of her intrigue to personalities who inhabit the spaces not often exposed in literature about Johannesburg.
+She is the author of the series of ten photo books ‘Wake Up This is Joburg’.
+Tanya is also currently writing a manuscript on the so called Ethiopian quarter of inner city Johannesburg.
+Tanya grew up on the edge of inner city Johannesburg.

-Thando Mgqolozana is a novelist.
+Thando Mgqolozana Thando Mgqolozana is a novelist.
 His books include A Man Who is Not a Man (2009), Hear Me Alone (2011), and Unimportance (2014).
 He was selected as one of the 100 Most Influential Africans (2016), awarded the Mandela Rhodes (2006) and Canon Collins (2018) scholarships.
 His is the co-author of Inxeba: The Wound (2018), an Oscar-shortlisted, record breaking film; and he is the founder of Abantu Book Festival, a hallmark annual literary event staged in Soweto.